ItsDrip/DripTools/README.md

 # DripTools

-DripTools is a chattriggers module made for QOL changes.
+DripTools is a ChatTriggers module made for QOL changes.
+Skyblock module for Minecraft

 To toggle settings ingame use: